light21126/projects/README.md

 # projects
-this is a place which i can upload my projects
+this is a place where i can upload my projects